kojix2/ruby-htslib/README.md

   * This is possible because we have a small number of users.
 What a deal!
 * Remain compatibile with [htslib.cr](https://github.com/bio-crystal/htslib.cr).
   * The most difficult part is the return value.
 In the Crystal language, methods are expected to return only one type.
 On the other hand, in the Ruby language, methods that return multiple classes are very common.
 For example, in the Crystal language, the compiler gets confused if the return value is one of six types: Int32, Int64, Float32, Float64, Nil, or String.
 In fact Crystal can do this.
 But the code gets a little messy.
 In Ruby, this is very common and doesn't cause any problems.

+In the script directory, there are several tools to help implement ruby-htslib.
+These tools may be forked into independent repository in the future.

 #### FFI Extensions